 Are any causes of an annular tear avoidable?

 While some risks of developing an annular tear are unavoidable, such as age, other factors can be addressed to lower your risk of developing this and other degenerative spine conditions.
 If you are concerned about developing this condition, talk to your physician about lifestyle changes you can make to improve your overall spine health.

 If you have already developed this condition, contact the spine care specialists at Laser Spine Institute to talk about the treatment options available to you.
-You may be a candidate for one of our minimally invasive spine surgeries to treat your annular tear.
+We can give you a free MRI review* to help you learn if you’re a candidate for one of our minimally invasive spine surgeries to treat your annular tear.
 Many damaged discs can be treated with our minimally invasive decompression surgery by removing the portion of the damaged disc that is pressing against the nerve root.
-However, if the disc is severely torn, it may need to be removed altogether and replaced with an artificial disc using our minimally invasive stabilization surgery.
+However, if the disc is severely torn, it may need to be removed altogether and replaced with bone grafts during our minimally invasive stabilization surgery.
 Let us guide you through your options so you can make an informed and confident decision about your spine care needs.